acaylor/ajs-blog/src/content/blog/kubernetes-automated-certs.md

   - kubernetes
   - cert-manager
   - letsencrypt
-  - route53
+  - AWS
-  - tls
+  - certificate
   - homelab
 ---

 In a [previous post][1], I used `acme.sh` to request a wildcard TLS certificate with DNS validation.
-That approach works, but it still leaves a manual follow-up step: copy the certificate material into every Kubernetes namespace that needs it.
+That approach works, but it still leaves a manual follow-up step: copy the TLS secret into every Kubernetes namespace or other place that needs it.

-This post walks through a more automated version: [cert-manager][2] requests and renews a wildcard certificate with the [Let's Encrypt][3] ACME API, [Amazon Route 53][4] handles the DNS-01 challenge, and [Reflector][5] mirrors the generated TLS secret into the namespaces that consume it.
+This post walks through a more automated version: [cert-manager][2] requests and renews a wildcard certificate with the [Let's Encrypt][3] ACME API, [Amazon Route 53][4] handles the DNS-01 challenge, and [Reflector][5] optionally mirrors the generated TLS secret into the namespaces that consume it.

-The end state is a wildcard certificate for a private subdomain like `*.home.example.com`, renewed automatically and distributed as `Secret/tls-home` anywhere an Ingress needs it.
+The end state is a wildcard certificate for a private subdomain like `*.home.example.com`, renewed automatically and stored as `Secret/tls-home`.
+With a wildcard cert I can give applications easy to remember DNS names and use HTTPS to encrypt traffic between the browser and the web server.

+You do not need Argo CD to use the examples.
+I show my Argo CD layout because that is how I run the homelab, but the important Kubernetes objects are just a `Secret`, a `ClusterIssuer`, and a `Certificate`.
+You can apply those directly with `kubectl`.

 ## The shape of the solution

 Two controllers cooperate:

 - **cert-manager** issues and renews the certificate.
-It solves the ACME `dns-01` challenge by writing a TXT record into Route 53, then writes the certificate material into `Secret/tls-home` in the `cert-manager` namespace.
+It solves the ACME `dns-01` challenge by writing a TXT record into Route 53, then writes the certificate and private key into `Secret/tls-home` in the `cert-manager` namespace.
-- **Reflector** watches the source secret and mirrors it into consuming namespaces such as `argocd`, `apps`, and `monitoring`, keeping the copies in sync as cert-manager renews.
+- **Reflector** is optional.
+It watches the source secret and mirrors it into consuming namespaces such as `argocd`, `apps`, and `monitoring`, keeping the copies in sync as cert-manager renews.

-The user-facing contract: drop a `tls: [{ secretName: tls-home }]` block into any Ingress in a consuming namespace, and the cert is there.
-To onboard a new namespace, append it to the Reflector annotation lists on the certificate secret template.
+If you only need the cert in one namespace, skip Reflector and create the `Certificate` in the same namespace as the Ingress.
+If several namespaces need the same wildcard cert, create it once in `cert-manager` and mirror the generated secret.

 ```text
 Let's Encrypt (ACME prod)